Find Affordable College Courses

 Worcester, MA

 College of the Holy Cross came in at #8 in this year’s edition of the Best Value Anthropology Bachelor’s Degree Schools in Massachusetts ranking.
-Located in the midsize city of Worcester, Holy Cross is a private not-for-profit school with a small student population.
+Located in the midsize city of Worcester, Holy Cross is a private not-for-profit college with a small student population.

 #9